HWTeng-Teaching/202509-ML-FinTech/project/Fraud-Detection(Chrissy, Andy and Alvin)/README.md

 - `1013slides_Fraud-Detection(Chrissy_Andy_Alvin).pptx`

 ### Modeling Notebook
+- `EDA.ipynb` — This Jupyter Notebook documents the exploratory data analysis (EDA) process and its results for our dataset.
 - `test_benchmark.ipynb` — This Jupyter Notebook records the process and results of **logistic regression modeling** for fraud detection.

 ---